peter88213/aeon2yw/docs/index.md

 ## Features

-- The release comes with a template for Aeon Timeline 2 that provides characters, locations and items, as well as yWriter's scene properties such as description, notes and viewpoint.
+- The release comes with a template for Aeon Timeline 2 that provides characters, locations and items, as well as yWriter's scene properties such as description and notes.
 - With this template, events get a "Scene" checkbox.
 Events marked as scenes are converted to regular scenes; other events become "Notes" scenes.
 - The aeon2yw Python script converts Aeon's *.aeonzip* project file into a new yWriter project.
 - Events marked as scenes are converted to scenes in one single chapter.